mgerstner/buffer-overflow-training/examples/connman_dns/README.md

-This command explicitly contacts the DNS server running on localhost (the DNS reverse proxy implemented in _connmand_) and asks it to resolve the hostname "somwhere.".
+This command explicitly contacts the DNS server running on localhost (the DNS reverse proxy implemented in _connmand_) and asks it to resolve the hostname "somewhere.".
 The dot suffix is important, because it triggers the DNS reverse proxy's domain name qualification logic that contains the security issue.
 As we can see from the output, the setup has worked and the reply with IPv4 address 255.255.255.255 from the `connexec.py` script has reached our DNS